Luke Fenhaus

 Lucas Fenhaus (born April 8, 2004) is an American professional stock car racing driver.
-He last competed part-time in the NASCAR Craftsman Truck Series, driving the No. 66 Ford F-150 for ThorSport Racing.
-He also has previously competed in the ARCA Menards Series, ARCA Menards Series East, and the Superstar Racing Experience and from 2019 to 2021 was a part of the Kulwicki Driver Development program.
+He competes part-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 5 Ford Mustang Dark Horse for Hettinger Racing.
+He has previously competed in the NASCAR Craftsman Truck Series, the ARCA Menards Series, ARCA Menards Series East, and the Superstar Racing Experience, and from 2019 to 2021 was a part of the Kulwicki Driver Development program.